How rich media works

 DoubleClick Studio supports different creative types to display rich media ads in different ways on a target website.
 Creative types—or formats—include both single asset types (like expanding) and dual asset types (like banner with floating).
 The creative type is assigned when a designer creates a creative in DoubleClick Studio.

 Visit the Rich Media Gallery to see real creatives of each type.

 A creative that expands beyond its initial dimensions over the top of other page or app content.
 Expansion can take place after a user interacts (for example, by click, tap, or mouse-over) or automatically when the page loads (auto-expand).
-Can be customized to expand in any direction, shape, or effect and to collapse on user interaction, automatically on mouse-out, or based on a timer.
+Creatives can expand in any direction, shape, or with fading effects and can collapse on user interaction, automatically on mouse-out, or based on a timer.
 Other expanding creative types include: Lightbox, multi-directional expanding, push-down, and YouTube Masthead.

 Expanding creatives expand over page or in-app content by default, but you can also enable them to push content down on a page (see push-down, below).